karifrederiksen/miniml/readme.txt

 * pattern-matching in function definition: fact 0 = 1
     fact n = n * (fact (n - 1))
+* optimize pattern-matches into a decision tree
+    * read "When Do Match-Compilation Heuristics Matter?"
 * operators (generic in such as way that the operators are user-definable)
 * quantitative type theory
     * do I need erased types? maybe a linear type modifier is enough?